beweonline/moesspruino/README.md

 binary workflow
 ---------------
-0. for portability reasons and offline use `moesspruino.exe` is a nexe-build of a node project
+0. for portability reasons and offline use `moesspruino.exe` is a nexe-build of a node project for windows `moeXpruino.bin` is the same nexe-build but fot linux
-1. it starts a node.js server and provides a customized espruino-ide-webpage on localhost:8080/index.html
+2. it starts a node.js server and provides a customized espruino-ide-webpage on localhost:8080/index.html
-2. the system's default browser is called and pointed to that URL
+3. the system's default browser is called and pointed to that URL
-   note that your webbrowser must support the web-serial interface (e.g. chrome or MS edge)
+   note that your webbrowser must support the web-serial interface (e.g. chrome, brave or MS edge)

 node.js workflow
 ----------------